 • Vicks Vapor-rub.
 Beyond the skin tingling effect, many people enjoy inhaling the vapors for their bronchiodilating effect.

 • ‘Light shows’.
 Get a bunch of glowsticks and wave ’em around.
 MDMA enhances the aesthetic appreciation of simple sensory pleasures and tends to produce a minor ‘time lapse photography’ effect, where a quickly moving light produces solid trails of light in the air.

 • Dance, dammit.
 Humans were meant to dance.
 Put on some good music and let it guide you, whether in groups or even just by yourself.
 Since the dawn of our species, we have danced to music beneath the stars; reclaim your humanity and rediscover one of the most primal expressions of the joy of being alive.

 • Prayer/meditation.
 Use whatever form you think might please your god or the universe.
-For a simple meditative exercise, just sit down, legs crossed, back strait, hands folded in your lap.
+For a simple meditative exercise, just sit down, legs crossed, back straight, hands folded in your lap.
 Slowly and deeply breath in and out, concentrating on your breathing.

 • Sing along to music.
 At the very least, having some good tunes to listen to is mandatory for a hedonistically intentioned roll.
 Techno is particularly suitable with its fast beats and undemanding, often uplifting themes, but anything you enjoy sober can be even more enjoyable under the influence.